Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 an *implicit binary search tree* constructed over the leaves of the log tree (distinct from the structure of the log tree itself), which allows the search to have a complexity logarithmic in the number of the log's leaves.

+The search is designed to ensure that the server cannot trick clients into accepting different keys as the most recent by removing leafs from the prefix tree.
+This is necessary because monitoring the prefix tree to be append-only is too costly for clients.
+However, when third-party auditors can ensure that the prefix tree is append-only, search can be simplified.
+We will explain how at the end of this section.

 ## Implicit Binary Search Tree